buttonwoodcx/doc-bcx-validation/src/tutorial/intro.md

 > Validation is a function that takes `model` (not just key-val pairs) and `rule` as input, produces a structured `errors` (we will see shortly why we use plural) object as output.
 No more and no less.

+## Install package

+`npm i bcx-validation` or `yarn add bcx-validation`.

+> For aurelia-cli users, please make sure to use aurelia-cli version `1.0.0-beta.1` or above.

 Enough talking, let's look at first example.

 <compose view-model="../examples/e1-introduction/index"></compose>